galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot-r/tutorial.md

 ## Change categories

-We can change the categories of points we're using to colour the plot.
-For example, we could change the genes we colour to be those showing large fold changes, FDR < 0.01 and log2 fold change of 2 (fold change of 4).
-And instead of using separate colours for upregulated and downregulated, we could just colour significant and not significant.
+We can change the categories of points we're colouring in the plot.
+For example, instead of using separate categories for upregulated, downregulated we could just use a single category for significant.
+This time we'll categorise signficant genes as those with FDR < 0.01 and log2 fold change of 2 (fold change of 4).

 > ### {% icon hands_on %} Hands-on: Change categories
 >